Brad Davis (soccer)

-Bradley Joseph Davis (born November 8, 1981) is an American former soccer player who played as a midfielder.
+Bradley Joseph Davis (born November 8, 1981) is an American former professional soccer player who played as a midfielder.

 Career

-Youth and College
+Youth and college

 Davis attended high school at Chaminade College Preparatory School in Missouri.
 When he was 16, he had the chance to move to The Netherlands and join the PSV Eindhoven academy, but Davis opted to stay at home.
 He joined Saint Louis University (SLU) in 2000, where he played for two seasons before leaving college soccer for the professional ranks.
 While at SLU, Davis was named the Conference USA Freshman of the Year his first year, and a second team NSCAA All-American as a sophomore.

 Professional

-Davis was selected third overall in the 2002 MLS SuperDraft by MetroStars.
+Davis was selected third overall in the 2002 MLS SuperDraft by the MetroStars.
 On April 6, he scored his first career MLS goal, scoring the winner to give the MetroStars a 2–1 win over the Columbus Crew.
 He scored four goals in 24 appearances in his debut season, and was a finalist for the MLS Rookie of the Year Award.
-He was then traded to Dallas Burn for the fourth overall pick in the 2003 MLS SuperDraft.
+He was then traded to the Dallas Burn for the fourth overall pick in the 2003 MLS SuperDraft.

 In his second year with the team, new coach Colin Clarke tried to move Davis to the center of the field to play attacking midfielder.
 After making little impact through several games, however, Davis returned to the left.
 There he had to compete with newcomer Eric Quill for playing time.
 Davis finished the season with only two goals and two assists despite playing more minutes than in 2003, as the Burn yet again missed the playoffs.

-On MLS draft day 2005 Davis was traded to San Jose Earthquakes with cash and the #4 draft pick in exchange for Richard Mulrooney, Arturo Alvarez and the #6 draft pick.
+On MLS draft day 2005 Davis was traded to the San Jose Earthquakes with cash and the #4 draft pick in exchange for Richard Mulrooney, Arturo Alvarez and the #6 draft pick.
 That season he made 18 MLS appearances for San Jose, scoring two goals.
 Davis did not appear for them in the MLS play-offs due to a groin strain.
-After the 2005 season, the club moved to Houston and was rechristened Houston Dynamo.
+After the 2005 season, the club moved to Houston and was rechristened the Houston Dynamo.

 For the 2006 season, Davis had a team high 11 assists as the Dynamo finished second in the Western Conference and qualified for the playoffs.
-In the second leg of the semi finals against Chivas USA, Davis scored on a penalty kick to tie the aggregate score.
+In the second leg of the semi-finals against Chivas USA, Davis scored on a penalty kick to tie the aggregate score.
 The Dynamo won the tie 3–2 on aggregate.
 He helped the team reach the final by getting two assists in a 3–1 win over the Colorado Rapids in the conference finals.
 In the final, the Dynamo defeated the New England Revolution on penalties.